Setup Automation Host with Ansible

 cd /var/automate/netadmin/ansible-playbooks/maintenance/roles

-ansible-galaxy role init common
+ansible-galaxy role init system_update

 Create hosts file in inventory folder